AdobeDocs/campaign-classic.en/help/reporting/using/actions-on-reports.md

 * The reports do not have to use specific formatting defined at the cell level.
 It is preferable to use **[!UICONTROL Form rendering]** to define the format of the cells in the table.
 The **[!UICONTROL Form rendering]** can be accessed via **[!UICONTROL Administration > Configuration > Form rendering]**.
 * We do not recommend inserting HTML content.
 * If a report contains several table, chart, etc. type elements, they will be exported one under the other.
 * You can force the carriage return in cells: this configuration will be kept in Excel.
-For more on this, refer to this [Define cell format](../../reporting/using/creating-a-table.md#defining-cell-format).
+For more on this, refer to this [Defining cell format](../../reporting/using/creating-a-table.md#defining-cell-format).

 ### Postpone the export {#postpone-the-export}